shadowmoose/RedditDownloader/docs/Advanced_Usage/Settings.md

 + `python redditdownloader https://www.reddit.com/r/shadow_test_sub/comments/gf2n8i/`

 Calling RMD like this will disable any other preconfigured Sources for this run, and RMD will use the Terminal to display progress.

+## Importing from Reddit CSV Export
+RMD allows you to input a CSV file to download the Posts inside.
+You can request a full user file [from Reddit's data-request web page](https://www.reddit.com/settings/data-request).

+Reddit limits your Upvoted/Saved history to the most recent 1000 results.
+However, if you request the data files for your account, they will provide you with - among other data - `comment_votes.csv` & `post_votes.csv` files.

+These two files can be fed into RMD to download your entire account's history.
+Simply call RMD like so:

++ `python redditdownloader --import_csv="path/to/file.csv" [--full_csv]`

+For speed reasons, RMD attempts to use *only* PushShift to find historic post data by default.
+Submissions and Comments that are old enough may be too old to exist in this database.
+If you want RMD to still try to find these, include the `--full_csv` flag.
+This will be limited to Reddit's rate limiting per-lookup, and thus will be very slow whenever it has to check for a missed post.